 In 2014, the Macomb Township Board of Trustees approved a pathway/sidewalk gap closure plan.
 This is a sliding 10 year program that proposes to spend approximately one million dollars a year to acquire the necessary right-of-way and construct sidewalks/pathways to close gaps in the system.
 Priority will be given to the areas around schools, Township Parks and commercial centers.
 The goal is to connect as many people as possible to these areas as quickly as possible until all of the gaps are closed in the system.
 Project schedules will also be adjusted to accommodate future development patterns in the Township.

 The first year of this program will focus on closing gaps near the school complex at 21 Mile Road and Heydenreich Road as well as Waldenburg Park.
 Design and right of way acquisition for this project is nearly complete.
-Construction will begin in the spring of 2017.
+Construction started in the spring of 2017.

 Macomb County GIS Portal

 Explore the Macomb County Geographic Information System that promotes the development, growth and analysis of Macomb County.
 A service to the public; GIS Portal provides various apps, maps and geographic data.
-Click here.
+Click here Version OptionsEngineeringHeadline.